A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 Secondly, it’s good when a work package fits into one reporting period.

-This way it’ll be easier to communicate progress.
-You’ll avoid “percents done”.
+This way, it’ll be easier to communicate progress.
+You’ll avoid “percent done”.
 You’ll operate with fully finished work packages only.

 Following these rules will make decomposition to activities much easier and will make estimates accurate.